-Mr. Jason M. Cassalia is currently the Undersheriff of the Onondaga County Sheriff’s Office, an organization of approximately 570 members that provides law enforcement, corrections, and civil operations for approximately 450,000 residents of the greater Syracuse, New York area.
+Mr. Jason M. Cassalia is currently the Undersheriff of the Onondaga County Sheriff’s Office, an organization of over 800 members that provides law enforcement, corrections, and civil operations for approximately 450,000 residents of the greater Syracuse, New York area.

 Along with his career in law enforcement and public safety, Jason is a Team Leader for the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA).
 The Commission provides for international public safety accreditation through an onsite and offsite assessment of best policy, best practice public safety initiatives.
 He has assessed over 40 agencies in the United States and Canada from Federal, State, County, Local, and Tribal Law Enforcement Agencies along with public and private emergency communications facilities, and training facilities.